nus-cs2103-AY2021S2/tp/docs/team/jessen11.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to create, read, update and delete notes.
-(Done together with Otto Alexander Sutianto / godjuansan).
+(Done together with Otto Alexander Sutianto (https://github.com/godjuansan/)).
   * What it does: Allows the user to to create, read, update and delete notes via command
   * Justification: This is essential as Dictionote is a note-taking app.
   * Highlights: Supports full CRUD operation fully with CLI (Command Line Interface).